 In fact, the brain requires a series of essential nutrients in order to work properly.
 These can also have a positive influence on emotional disorders such as depression.
 These are Vitamin D, E, B9, B1, and B12, Omega 3 fatty acids, fiber and minerals such as magnesium and calcium.

 Also, some foods encourage the body to secrete serotonin and endorphins, the main ingredients your body needs to make you feel better.

 The importance of serotonin

 Serotonin is a neurotransmitter we all have in our body, and a lack of it can lead to emotional disorders such as depression or anxiety.
 To ensure we produce enough of it, we need to ingest tryptophan.
 This amino acid comes from foods like cheese, eggs or fishes like salmon.

 These yummy foods can boost your serotonin almost immediately.
 Good news for vegans and vegetarians: tryptophan can also be found in tofu and many seeds or nuts.

 Although there are many foods that can have favorable effects on depression and help us to feel better, it is worth taking into account some of the most effective:

 These two types of white meat are very rich in tryptophan.
 Introducing them into our regular diet, we can be sure of secreting enough serotonin to generate a sensation of well-being.

-You may well use the delicious flavour of this spice to improve some of your recipes, but what you probably don’t know is that it also helps you with your physical and mental health.
+You may well use the delicious flavor of this spice to improve some of your recipes, but what you probably don’t know is that it also helps you with your physical and mental health.
 It is effective as an anti-inflammatory and for treating joint problems.
-But it is an excellent ally improving your mood and your memory too.
+But it is an excellent ally in improving your mood and your memory too.